 2. Bend Testing

-- Limitations: Destroys the sample, may not reveal all types of defects.
+- Limitations: Destroys the test piece and may not show all flaws.

 3. Charpy Impact Testing